larsrh/website/_articles/srilanka/coast.md

 Somehow I got it into my head that the parliament building could be interesting to see.
 It turned out to be another damp squib.
 Similar to the theatre, just the briefest of look-sees from afar was permitted, and only if it did not involve a camera.
+(The most interesting thing we saw was a saltwater crocodile on our way out.)

-Doompanning Google Maps brought to light a nearby park.
+I doomscrolled Google Maps for an alternative and found a nearby park.
 Out of other options, we went there and were positively surprised.
 The park featured a lake with swan-shaped paddleboats for rent, and a plant fair.
 Needless to say, we rented one and browsed the other.